GeekyDeaks/sim-to-motec/README.md

     python3 -m venv py
     source py/bin/activate
+    pip install -r requirements.txt

+# GT7

+    python gt7.py <IP Address of PS>

+# AMS2

+    python ams2.py

 # architecture

-Sampler -> Logger -> Log
+Sampler -> Logger -> MoTeC

-- Sampler collects the raw UDP/Memory packets from the SIM and queues them
+- Sampler collects the raw UDP/Memory packets from the SIM and queues them, optionally saving the raw samples for later playback
-- Logger converts samples and decides if a new session/log is to be created
+- Logger converts and saves samples and decides if a new session/log is to be created
-- Log saves all samples until the session ends or the process is stopped and then saves them to a MoTeC log

-Sample and Session are Sim specific
+- MoTeC creates a MoTeC ld and ldx file from the collected samples and laptimes

+Sampler and Logger are Sim specific, but they have BaseSampler and BaseLogger to handle the core loops and common functions like adding samples, saving a log file and starting a new one

 # tests